About Us

 A Passion for the Power of Stories

-At the heart of the formation of Tales Online was librarian May Brottman’s vision of creating a platform that would give wider access to folklore and fairy tale texts within the public domain.
+At the heart of the formation of Tales Online was librarian and educator May Brottman’s vision of creating a platform that would give wider access to folklore and fairy tale texts within the public domain.
 The database was initially produced in collaboration with the Department of Folklore and Ethnomusicology at Indiana University, and was first developed as a tool for folklore research with the help of a National Endowment for the Humanities Education Grant in 2001.
 For more information about the early development team, click here.

 The Tales Online Team